SimonFJ20/VTSG/README.md

 - [x] Initialize repository.
 - [ ] Rewrite code from [SimonFJ20/JSGameEngine](https://github.com/SimonFJ20/JSGameEngine) with commenting and ES6 moduling.
 - [ ] ↳ Rewrite `engine/keyInput.ts` and `engine/mouseInput.ts` to `vtsg/input.ts`.

+## Who can contribute?
+I want every one who wants, to be able to contribute.
+I will not stand in the way for anyone who wants to help, but keep in mind I am new to maintaining, so please cut me some slack.